 A template to position the extruder is supplied.
 Be careful, the play between arms and motor with all carriages at top is less than 2mm (but your carriage are not supposed to go banging the supports, no ?)

-The connection of the bowden is done with the specific RepRapPro 5mm brass insert.
-If needed, you could thread for another connection.
+The connection of the bowden is preferably done with the specific RepRapPro 5mm brass insert and printed key.
+If needed, you could drill and thread for a pneumatic fit, the output diameter allows for M5/M6 thread.

 This is mechanics, so your machine shall be well calibrated ans shall produce accurate dimensions.
 Gears (especially the pinion), shall be printed relatively slowly (50mm/sec) to produce more accurate teeth profile.
 Layer 0.2 for the gears. layers 0.2 or 0.25 for base and lever.